omrijsharon/RL_modules/README.md

 -_IMPORTANT_: This function causes the gradients to **accent** (as they should) when using any optimizer for gradient descent.
 So use the function 'as is'.

 ## Entropy loss function
-The entropy loss tries to **maximize** the entropy of the policy distribution.
+The entropy loss tries to **maximize** the entropy of the policy distribution to increase exploration.

 ### Using Entropyloss
 Combining PGloss and Entropy loss. example: